jae0/adapt/README.md

+---
+NOTE: As interest in these results seem to be mostly in Nova Scotia, I will stop updating the other provinces.
+If you wish for your province to be updated, let me know and I will try to fit it in.
+---

 # Current COVID-19 status by province in Canada, based on an *adapt* analysis:

 You can see *adapt*'s assessement of the current status of COVID-19 by choosing from the links below.